GLOBAL MARKETS-Europe crisis spurs safety bid, stocks fall

 The U.S. Dollar Index .DXY rose 0.6 percent at 77.641.

-Spot gold prices XAU= fell $45.52 to $1,811.70 an ounce.
-(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash; Editing by Leslie Adler)
+Spot gold prices XAU= fell $51.51 to $1,805.80 an ounce.
+(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash)

 * Imperial amends senior credit facility covenants Source text for Eikon: Further company coverage: